-1. Push the lever under the steering column all the way down.

-2. Move the steering wheel up or down, and in or out, so it points toward your chest, not toward your face.
+- 1. Pull the lever under the steering column toward you until it stops. - 2.
+Move the steering wheel so it points toward your chest, not toward your face.
 Make sure you can see the instrument panel gauges and indicators.

-- 3. Push the lever up to lock the steering wheel in position. - 4.
-Make sure you have securely locked the steering wheel in place by trying to move it up, down, in, and out
+- 3. Push the lever forward fully to lock the steering wheel in position. - Make sure the lever is positioned securely at the bottom of the steering column as shown. - 4.
+Make sure you have securely locked the steering wheel in place by trying to move it up, down, in, and out.